Improbable-AI/VisionProTeleop/README.md

 **Method 1: Apple TestFlight**

-Click this [link](https://testflight.apple.com/join/CqYv49fG) to install the app from TestFlight.
-You have to install TestFlight to install this app.
+Click this [link](https://testflight.apple.com/join/CqYv49fG) to install the app from [TestFlight](https://testflight.apple.com/).
+See the following video to see the installation process.

 **Method 2: Build yourself!**